Greg Marsh Enterprises

 August 25, 2023 Picked up the head today - great service, terrible work.
 Looked fine but all the studs are leaning inward about 2-3 degrees.
 Long story short, there is no way to put the head on.
 The head is now junk unless I can get Jim Comstock to fix it.
 His way will fix it as the inserts he makes are bigger than the new holes, but he has had two of my crankshafts to do small repairs on for over 18 months.
 I have another head for another project that I could use, but I really don't want to use any more heads without thread inserts - this is the second one this year that a stud pulled.

 At least I got the seal plates installed.
-The nuts I ordered had start washers attached which I had to cutoff - no easy.
+The nuts I ordered had star washers attached which I had to cutoff - not easy.
 The they we still too big for the slot so I had to round both side on the bottom to fit.
 Once all were fitted I took it apart and put it on the inner primary to make sure it worked correctly.
 It did so one by one I unscrewed, slathered with red Locktite and put the nut on for good - I NEVER use red Locktite but it seemed right here!
 (82 hours)

 Inner Primary 3